 Legal Permanent Residents enroll in Citizenship Education to learn about civic participation and U.S. history in preparation to apply for naturalization.
 Through the course, students also learn details about the naturalization process.
-We offer classes quarterly (every 3 months) in Yakima and Toppenish.
-Each class meets two nights a week at selected locations in both towns.
+We offer classes quarterly (every 3 months) in Yakima.
+Class meets two nights a week.
 Citizenship Education has the highest participation rate of all La Casa’s classes.
 We are able to offer these classes with the assistance of many volunteers and community partners.

 La Casa Hogar is a Board of Immigration Appeals (BIA)-accredited organization.
 Individuals who are eligible to apply for U.S. citizenship work with our BIA-accredited staff member to complete the application.
 We also serve many individuals during Citizenship Days, organized several times a year, in collaboration with other state and local partners.